tokdaniel/calendar/README.md

-# This is a calendar for showcase reasons
+# This is a calendar project for reference

 ## Contains:
 * usage of the react-starter-kit repository (one of my other stuffs)